Minnesota Water Quality at a Glance 2026

 Minneapolis Water Quality

 Comprehensive analysis of Minneapolis Water Treatment & Distribution Services, serving Minnesota’s largest city.
-Includes detailed information on surface water treatment, PFAS monitoring results, and infrastructure modernization efforts.
+Includes detailed information on Mississippi River surface water treatment, PFAS monitoring results (only PFBA detected at trace levels, far below MDH guidance values), and the ongoing lead service line replacement programme covering 2025–2026 project areas.

 Frequently Asked Questions